By: Mark Fly on January 15th, 2021

 - Use a bid or project management solution using a reputable email (SMTP) provider.

 - Remove excessive art, large colored text.
 This type of formatting will most likely send your ITB straight to the spam folder.

 - Try split testing on a project and have two different invitations to bid.
 Perhaps one invitation to bid could incorporate everything you want, or think you need.
 The second should contain only what is needed, that is, the most direct, or concise information regarding the project.
-Having made this suggestion to general contractors in the past, they were surprised to see double digit percentage increase in subcontractor delivery and responses.
+Having made this suggestion to general contractors in the past, they were surprised to see a double-digit percentage increase in subcontractor delivery and responses.

 - Use precise terms and unambiguous wording.
 If the subcontractor must provide something, use the words “must” or “shall,” not the words “should” or “may.”

 - Avoid vague phrases.
 For example, for a tenant improvement invite, your content should state items such as “tenant improvement in new space” or “build-out in vanilla shell” not “retail project.”
-However, try not use overly technical language.
+However, try not to use overly technical language.

-- Provide subs sufficient time to prepare their proposals.
-Review timing in the past that has resulted in top, qualified bids.
+- Provide subs with sufficient time to prepare their proposals.
+Review timing in the past that has resulted in the top, qualified bids.
 For example, which day and/or time resulted in the highest ITB open rate, click rate and response rate.

 About Mark Fly